Vistas of Table Mountain, Lion's Head and Signal Hill in Cape Town, South Africa. Pier Nirandara for Lonely Planet

 Hiring a vehicle from the likes of AroundAboutCars is affordable.
 Major car hire companies have desks at the airport and offices in town, offering everything from 4WD vehicles to motorbikes, although the latter is only recommended for experienced riders.

-Tip for driving around town: When it comes to driving, the primary local idiosyncrasy is the four-way stops at junctions.
+Planning tip: When it comes to driving, the primary local idiosyncrasy is the four-way stops at junctions.
 These operate on a first-come, first-served basis.

 Take an Uber or hire a taxi

-Taxis wait around the city center, including hotels and backpacker hostels, although fares are likely to be higher from popular tourist spots such as the V&A Waterfront.
+Taxis wait around the city center, including near hotels and backpacker hostels, although fares are likely to be higher from popular tourist spots such as the V&A Waterfront.
 If a taxi has a meter, ask the driver to use it, as this will likely be cheaper than agreeing on a fare in advance.

-Metrorail trains are generally regarded as unreliable and unsafe, with pickpocketing, muggings, and poorly-maintained stations well reported in the local media.
+Metrorail trains are generally regarded as unreliable and unsafe, with pickpocketing, muggings and poorly maintained stations well reported in the local media.
 There's one exception: the Southern Line between central Cape Town Railway Station and Fish Hoek, which crosses the middle-class Southern Suburbs and skirts False Bay.
 From Fish Hoek, take an Uber to the charming Simon's Town, where you can get close to some beautiful beaches and nature reserves.
 This can be an enjoyable excursion, especially traveling with a group, but it’s not recommended as a regular mode of transport.

 New trains have been added to the network, but unfortunately many are still dilapidated.
-Where possible, try to travel in MetroPlus (first class) carriages: buy your ticket at the station before boarding the train.
+Where possible, try to travel in MetroPlus (first class) carriages.

 See the peninsula by boat

-The taxis frequently stop to drop off and pick up passengers; hail one and ask the driver or conductor where they’re going.
+Planning tip: Taxi ranks are often located next to train stations, such as the main rank on the upper deck of Cape Town Railway Station.
+The taxis also frequently stop to drop off and pick up passengers.
+If you choose to take one, hail it and ask the driver or conductor where they’re going.
 The fare should be negligible; give it to the passenger in front of you, who will pass it forward, with your change returning in the same manner.
 Take coins and R10 or R20 notes, as the driver may not be able to break R100 or R200.

 There is some accessible transportation in Cape Town